History of Ferrari: A new direction for road cars

 Thanks to its distinctive design and appearances in popular media, the Testarossa is one of the most well-known cars of the 1980s.

 Abandoning many of its earlier design customs, the 1970s saw Ferrari adopt new features across much of its model lineup.

 The Berlinetta Boxer, first produced in 1973, was the company's first flagship car to sport a mid-engined design.
 It also sported a new flat-12 engine, the Tipo F102A, and was the first Ferrari road car to feature such an engine.
 It was produced, with revisions along the way, until 1984, when it was replaced by the Testarossa.

-The Testarossa was a natural evolution of the Boxer's design, except bigger, faster—at 180 mph, it was then the world's fastest production car—and more contemporary.
-In spite of its large size and polarising design, with its "cheese grater" intake strakes singled out for ridicule, the car sold exceedingly well.
-Thanks to appearances in media like the television series Miami Vice and the video game Out Run, the Testarossa would later become iconic of 1980s culture as a whole.
+The Testarossa was a natural evolution of the Boxer's design.
+This replacement was bigger, faster—at 180 mph, it was then the world's fastest production car—and seen as more contemporary than its predecessor.
+In spite of its large size and polarising design, with its "cheese grater" intake strakes singled out for ridicule, the car sold well.
+Due to appearances in media like the television series Miami Vice and the video game Out Run, the Testarossa would later become iconic of 1980s culture as a whole.

 The Dino 308 GT4, the first road Ferrari to use a V8 engine, was launched in 1973.
 It was also Ferrari's first mid-engined 2+2, the first mass-produced (Note: Bertone had already made bespoke bodies for some early Ferraris.)
 Ferrari to be designed by Bertone, and the final to be marketed under the Dino brand.
 The GT4 was discontinued in 1980, though its engine and underpinnings were used by other Ferraris of this era, such as the 308 and Mondial.
 Of these V8 models, the 308 and its ilk were especially proliferous, and the car gave rise to a dynasty of similar designs that were sold into the following decades.
 These began with incremental revisions of the original 308, with entirely new models such as the 328 and GTO following in the mid-1980s.
 The GTO, originally conceived as a Group B homologation of the 308, is sometimes considered Ferrari's first supercar.

 The 365 GT4 2+2, 400 and 412 grand tourers, produced from 1972 to 1989, were a comparatively conservative run of cars, holding on to the front-engine, V12 layout characteristic of earlier Ferraris; indeed, the model series was straightforwardly derived from the 365 GTC/4, and the cars were the final ones to utilize the decades-old Colombo V12.
 In spite of its conservativeness, this model series does have one major distinction: beginning in 1976, the 400 GT was the first Ferrari to be offered with an automatic transmission, a three-speed Turbo-Hydramatic produced by General Motors.